RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Starting the Server**

-If the enterprise server is not yet started, you need to start it as follows:
+If the enterprise server is not yet started:

 1. Open the **Server Explorer** view.